-As the two go, I far prefer to Batch Edit in Lightroom, I just find it way more easy and satisfying.
+As the two go, I far prefer to Batch Edit photos in Lightroom, I just find it way more easy and satisfying.
+Using the grid view makes things convenient.

 Photoshop makes batch editing a little bit different.

-I started Batch Editing in Lightroom so maybe that way I prefer it, but that’s just me I guess.
+I started lightroom Batch Editing of photos in Lightroom by installing the Lightroom presets first.
+I preferred it that way, but that’s just me I guess.

-So if you have Imported your images into Lightroom and have clicked on Develop you should be looking similar to myself.
+So if you have to Import photos in Lightroom and have clicked on Develop settings, you should be looking similar to myself.

-The way we batch edit in Lightroom is we have to first click on the first image, so with me, I have just the two but image you were doing a huge edit session with 400 how great this would be.
+The way we batch edit photos or images in using Lightroom Preset is we have to first click on the first image, so with me, I have just the two but image you were doing a huge edit session with 400 how great this would be.

 What I’m going to do to this image is to pick out one of our Sleeklens Presets.